mazinalnaimat/Watch-With-Arduino/README.md

 you can build it as hardware or simulate it by tincker cad or pretues

-in the first using functional programming then using OOP programming
+in the first using functional programming then using [OOP programming(soon)]

 this project is created for learn and apply programming skills